topschnitt/topschnitt/README.md

-- 👋 Hi, I’m @topschnitt
+👋 Hi, I’m @topschnitt

-- 👀 Do not consult me for Cybersecurity related Work
+  Do not consult me for Cybersecurity related Work
-- 💞️ I’m looking to collaborate on different ideas.
-Check out my Projects
-- 📫 In case you want to reach out or collaborate with me, PM me
+  I’m looking to collaborate on different ideas.
+Check out and star my Repositories In case you want to reach out or collaborate with me, PM me